A Perfect Workout Starts With a Perfect Warm-up

 You don’t have to be too scientific about your warm-up weight selection as long as you accomplish the task of progressively introducing a heavier weight without approaching the point of fatigue and without leaving a dramatic jump from your last weight acclimation set and your first muscle-building set.

-If you have never warmed up this way it may take a little getting used to but the longer you perform the Max-OT warm-up protocol, the more instinctive it will become.
+If you have never warmed up this way it may take a little getting used to but the more times you perform the Max-OT warm-up protocol, the more instinctive it will become.
+And most importantly, the stronger you’ll be on your heavy sets while eliminating any possibility of injury.

 Remember, a great workout starts with an efficient warm-up.
 Don’t make the process too difficult and understand that the primary objective of a warm-up is to progressively introduce a heavier weight without approaching the point of fatigue.